junkdog/term-webgl2/README.md

 times. **beamterm** is a terminal renderer, not a full terminal emulator - it handles the display layer while you provide the terminal logic.

+Completely new to beamterm?
+Have a look at the [live demos][demos], showing both pure Rust and JavaScript/TypeScript examples.

 ## Key Features

 - **Single Draw Call** - Renders entire terminal (e.g., 200×80 cells) in one instanced draw